From the microphone brand, you should be recording with to the software you should use for editing; many topics are debated in audio recording.

 It really all comes down to what you want to do with your audio recording.
 If you have unlimited storage space and want to manipulate your recording, then 24-bit is the way forward.

-But, if you’re intending on making your music or your podcast available on a streaming service, then 16-bit could be the better option.
+But, if you intend to make your music or podcast available on a streaming service, then 16-bit could be the better option.

 It’ll certainly result in fewer complaints from your listeners over the effect on their bandwidth!